GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ## LEDS (optional)

+Since you should try to keep the solder iron only as long near the LED as you really need to it's a good idea to solder the pads on the PCB bottom first and than insert the LED.
+**IMAGE**

 While the bottom of the PCB is facing you insert the LEDs in the holes with the glass part away from you.\
 **IMAGE**